amirzayildirim/amirzayildirim/README.md

 ### Hi !
-I'm Ahmet Mirza, a full-stack freelance web developer 💻
+I'm Ahmet Mirza, a full-stack  web developer 💻

 ###### I have 5+ years of experience as a web developer.
 I have developed web projects, APIs and desktop applications with various technologies in many companies, individually or as a team.